-Saint-Rémy (often written St Remy) is the ideal size because it’s large enough to have various shops and restaurants, yet small enough that we can walk across it in a few minutes.
+Saint-Rémy (often written as St Remy) is ideal because it’s large enough to have various shops and restaurants yet small enough to walk across in a few minutes.
 And it’s a town that rewards strolling—the village centre is off-limits to cars, so it’s easy to wander the cobblestone streets, popping in and out of the many charming shops.

 Market: Wednesday mornings

 Art fans should visit the Saint Paul Monastery (Saint-Paul de Mausole), where Van Gogh lived when he was treated for mental illness.
-You can still see his room the way it was when he lived there.
-Look out his window and imagining what his thoughts were when he did the same.
+You can still see his room as it was when he lived there.
+Look out his window and imagine his thoughts when he did the same.

 For fans of Roman history, there are the well-preserved ruins of the city of Glanum and, next to it, two towering Roman monuments.

-And a few minutes outside of town is the Carrières de Lumières, a magical sound-and-light show—inside a mountain!—that is one of the most popular attractions in Provence.
+And a few minutes outside of town is the Carrières de Lumières, a magical sound-and-light show—inside a mountain!—one of Provence’s most popular attractions.

 Preparing for your Visit